Native Ecosystem Biodiversity

 Bees feed on and require both nectar and pollen.
 The nectar is for energy and the pollen provides protein and other nutrients.
 Most pollen is used by bees as larvae food, but bees also transfer it from plant-to-plant, providing the pollination services needed by plants and nature as a whole.

-Species (info from For the Love of Bees) Nectar Fruit Foliage Insects
+Species (info from For the Love of Bees) Fruit Seed Nectar Pollen Insects Other

 Lizards